stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 *modified* in a user-supplied Kernel (i.e. a Kernel that has ``CELLS`` as its iteration space, see :ref:`iteration space metadata
 <dynamo0.3-user-kernel-iterates-over>`) then the permitted access
-modes depend on the type it is and the function space it is on:
+modes depend upon the argument type and the function space it is on:

 .. tabularcolumns:: |l|l|l|